codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 so that every time a commit happens (or any other supported event), the Codefresh pipeline will be triggered automatically.

 This is a two-step process:
-1. First we setup a webhook endpoint in Codefresh
+1. First we setup a webhook endpoint in Codefresh.
 1. Then we create the webhook call in the side of the the GIT provider.

 For the Codefresh side, follow the usual instructions for creating a [basic git trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/).